Film & Sheet Thickness Converter

 Gauge Advisor Tool

-Enter a value into any of the five units.
-The other four fields will automatically update in real-time, providing the precision needed for your extrusion quality standards.
+Enter a value into any one of the five units.
+The other four fields will automatically update in real time.
+This is useful for comparing film gauge, mils, microns, millimeters, and inches when reviewing extrusion, coating, converting, or quality specifications.

 © 2026 Gauge Advisor LLC.
 All rights reserved.